 Repairs are available upon request.
 Pricing will be dependent on the size of the repair.

 Dorian discovered her passion for creativity at a very young age realizing that artistic expression brought her immense amounts of joy.
 She spent most of her childhood exploring many different mediums such as: dancing, painting, drawing, and pottery.
 Her passion for glass began in her hometown of New Orleans where she saw glassblowing for the very first time at the New Orleans Glassmaking and Printing Company.
-In 2014, Dorian started an apprenticeship at Hollywood Hot Glass under the tutelage of Master Gaffer Brenna Baker Brown which deepened her love for the art.
-Spending countless hours, Dorian has been able to hone her own skills and continue growing as an artist.
+In 2014, Dorian decided to pursue a career in glassblowing.
+Under the tutelage of several Master Gaffers, Dorian was able to hone her own skills and continue growing as an artist.
+Now, she has finally found a place she is proud to call home; with us, right here in Upstate New York.

-Dorian is very excited about her newest adventure and accepting the position of Resident Artist and Head Director of Howe Glassworks Studio at Howe Caverns in Howes Cave, NY.
-Dorian will use all of her training and knowledge to bring the amazing art of glassblowing to the Capital District and share her love of the art with our guests.
+Dorian is our Resident Artist, Master Dragon, and Head Director of Howe Glassworks Studio at Howe Caverns in Howes Cave, NY.
+Dorian uses all of her training and knowledge to bring the amazing art of glassblowing to the Capital District and share her love of the art with our guests.

 Anissa White found her passion for glassblowing during her undergraduate studies at the Hartford Art School, where she received her Bachelor of Fine Arts degree.
 After taking her first glassblowing class, Anissa fell in love with a medium that was both challenging and exciting to work with.
 Several years of hot glass fabrication classes allowed Anissa to develop a style of work that ranges from intricate flora imagery to functional work including: vases, cups, and various vessel forms.
 She brings a playfulness to her forms through exploring color application techniques.
 After graduating from Hartford Art School, she spent a year down in South Florida continuing to study both glass and ceramics; refining her own skills as well as teaching classes in both mediums.
 Teaching brought Anissa off the bench and onto the floor of the studio where she discovered that instructing students on techniques and forms brought her as much joy as creating her own art work.
 Anissa is currently working under glass artist, Christopher Gray, in Cedar Rapids, Iowa.
 She is excited to be able to share her passion for the art of glassblowing with the guests of Howe Glassworks as she continues to grow as an artist.